epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ```

-## Cmd 2 from a controller /w i2c-debug read the address sent when DTR/RTS toggles
+## Cmd 2 from the application controller /w i2c-debug read the address sent when serial handshake RTS toggless

-I2C0 can be used by the RPU to Read the local bootload address that it will send when a host connects to it.
+The application controller can read the serial multi-drop bootload address that is sent when the local host opens its serial port.

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}
 /1/ibuff 2,255